Discovering Subgroups with Exceptional Survival Characteristics

-We provide the proof in Appx.~\ref{apx:proof}.
+We provide the proof, as well as an informative Corollary, in Appx.~\ref{apx:proof}.
 For our purposes, $s_A$ would typically belong to a group of interest, e.g.~a subgroup, and $s_B$ to a reference group, e.g.~the entire dataset.
 To measure the exceptionality between two survival estimates $s_A,s_B\geq0$ at some time $t$, we consider the $L^1$ distance $\ell^1_t(s_A,s_B)\coloneq|s_A-s_B|$.